patrick-motard/.hammerspoon/README.md

 brew isntall hammerspoon
 ```

-clone the repo and symlink it to your hammerspoon repo
+clone the repo and symlink it to your hammerspoon configuration folder.

 ```
 ln -s ~/code/dot-hammerspoon ~/.hammerspoon